 Outdoor adventures are scheduled several times a semester including hiking, canoeing, whitewater rafting and other activities.

-Cultural enrichment activities are offered including trips to sporting events, plays and the Biltmore House.
+Cultural enrichment activities are offered including trips to the Biltmore Estate in December 2015.

 Student Support Services is a volunteer program available to eligible students interested in achieving their goals of graduating or transferring.
 To be eligible, students must have a demonstrated need for academic support, meet minimum program placement test score requirements, be attending college for the first time, be U.S. citizens or permanent residents and satisfy one of the following criteria: Be a first generation college student (neither parent has a four-year college degree), meet income eligibility requirements, or have a documented disability.